Women-Owned Businesses In Vancouver

 140-4328 Number 3 Rd

-photo via paragon facebook
+image via paragon facebook

 Paragon Tea Room is a women-owned specialty tea shop in Vancouver, dedicated to redefining the tea experience with high-quality, handcrafted drinks and a modern approach to traditional tea culture.
-Rooted in a passion for sustainability and community, Paragon sources premium loose-leaf teas and works with local partners to create innovative, flavorful offerings.
+Rooted in a passion for sustainability and community, Paragon sources premium loose-leaf teas and works with local partners to create innovative, flavourful offerings.

 1250 Commercial Dr

-photo by MOCKTAILS
+image by MOCKTAILS

 If you are really craving a margarita the only way to find a good substitute is at Mocktails alcohol free liquor store.
 Their spirits are crafted to take out the alcohol after the regular distilling process so that you still get all the flavour you would expect from premium tequila or other spirits.
 Everything in the store is delicious!